Azure/azure-sdk-for-java/sdk/identity/azure-identity-extensions/Azure-Database-for-PostgreSQL-README.md

     --output tsv
 ```

-#### Enable Azure AD-based authentication
+#### Enable Microsoft Entra ID-based authentication

-To use Azure Active Directory access with Azure Database for PostgreSQL, you should set the Azure AD admin user first.
+To use Microsoft Entra access with Azure Database for PostgreSQL, you should set the Microsoft Entra admin user first.
-Only an Azure AD Admin user can create/enable users for Azure AD-based authentication.
+Only a Microsoft Entra admin user can create/enable users for Microsoft Entra-based authentication.

 ```Azure CLI
 az postgres server ad-admin create \